Senators Move To Reduce 'Colossal And Completely Preventable Waste' Of Drugs

 Dr. Alan Robin, a Baltimore ophthalmologist whose research was featured in ProPublica's story, has been urging drug companies to reduce the size of their eyedrops for decades.
 When he heard Monday about the senators' proposed legislation, he started to cry.

-"I'm literally crying with joy," Robin says.
+"I'm literally crying with joy," Robin said.
 "I'm very concerned about both the cost issues associated with waste, the side effects on patients, and also the environmental impact of waste."

 ProPublica is a nonprofit newsroom based in New York.
 You can follow Marshall Allen on Twitter: @marshall_allen